-Environmental Component Environmental Effects, in combination with n the existing statutory planning/decision-mak king and consent-granting framework SEO Codes Significant Positive Effect, likely to occur Potential Significant Adverse Effect, if unmitigated Residual Adverse Non-Significant Effects Biodiversity and flora and fauna Contribution towards the protection and management of biodiversity and flora and fauna (in designated sites, including European Sites and Wildlife Sites, and Annexed habitats and species, listed species, ecological connectivity and non-designated habitats) including through additional requirements for environmental protection and management, including those relating to: Site Maintenance; Visitor Management; Environmental Management for Local Authorities and Others; Environmental Damage Resolution; Environmentally Responsible Tourism Promotion and Campaigns; Blueway Management and Development; Sustainable Recreational Trail Development and Operation; Infrastructure capacity; and Ecosystem services.
+Environmental Component Environmental Effects, in combination with n the existing statutory planning/decision-mak king and consent-granting framework 97 SEO Codes Significant Positive Effect, likely to occur Potential Significant Adverse Effect, if unmitigated Residual Adverse Non-Significant Effects Biodiversity and flora and fauna Contribution towards the protection and management of biodiversity and flora and fauna (in designated sites, including European Sites and Wildlife Sites, and Annexed habitats and species, listed species, ecological connectivity and non-designated habitats) including through additional requirements for environmental protection and management, including those relating to: Site Maintenance; Visitor Management; Environmental Damage Resolution; Environmental Damage Resolution; Environmentally Responsible Tourism Promotion and Campaigns; Blueway Management and Development; Sustainable Recreational Trail Development and Operation; Infrastructure capacity; and Ecosystem services.
 Contributes towards the maintenance of existing green infrastructure and its ecosystem services.
 Contribution towards protection of biodiversity and flora and fauna as a result of contributing towards the protection of environmental vectors, air, water and soil.
-Arising from both construction and operation of tourism related development/activities: Loss of/damage to biodiversity in designated sites (including European Sites and Wildlife Sites) and Annexed habitats and species, listed species, ecological connectivity and non-designated habitats; and disturbance to biodiversity and flora and fauna; Habitat loss, fragmentation and deterioration, including patch size and edge effects; and Disturbance (e.g., due to noise and lighting as a result of product development in semi-natural areas) - and displacement of protected species such as birds and bats.
-This includes potential impacts from recreational disturbance (including from dog walking) that can lead to the avoidance of certain areas by birds (including ground-nesting species), which can then impact on breeding success and survival.
-This also includes potential impacts on overwintering wildfowl and waders arising from the seasonal use of Dublin Bay and also inland sites.
-Key tourism sites such as Phoenix Park, St Anne's Park, Bull Island and other public open spaces used for tourism and recreation are also important feeding and roosting sites for a range of species.
-Several of these bird species, particularly light-bellied Brent geese, oystercatcher and bar-tailed godwit are special conservation interests for the purposes behind the Loss of an extent of non-protected habitats and species arising from the replacement of seminatural land covers with artificial surfaces arising from projects consented through the statutory planning/consent-granting framework.
+Arising from both construction and operation of tourism related development/activities: Loss of/damage to biodiversity in designated sites (including European Sites and Wildlife Sites) and Annexed habitats and species, listed species, ecological connectivity and nondesignated habitats; and disturbance to biodiversity and flora and fauna; Habitat loss, fragmentation and deterioration, including patch size and edge effects; and Disturbance (e.g. due to noise and lighting as a result of product development in semi-natural areas) - and displacement of protected species such as birds and bats.
+Loss of an extent of non-protected habitats and species arising from the replacement of semi- natural land covers with artificial surfaces arising from projects consented through the statutory planning/consent-granting framework.
 Losses or damage to ecology (these would be: in compliance with relevant legislation; and mitigated as projects would demonstrate compliance with various environmental protection and management measures).
 BFF

-&lt;sup>106 Effects include in-combination effects - those arising from services, infrastructure and other development (to service development, including tourism) that are planned for and consented through the statutory framework including the NPF, RSESs and lower-tier land use plans.
+97 Effects include in-combination effects - those arising from services, infrastructure and other development (to service development, including tourism) that are planned for and consented through the statutory framework including the NPF, RSESs and lower-tier land use plans.
 Examples may include developments/operation of developments relating to water services, transport, access or accommodation.
 Mitigation includes that which has been integrated into the Strategy - please refer to Section 9 of this report.
+CAAS for Fáilte Ireland 83